GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/not-leaking-credentials-when-connecting-to-services/en.md

 # Not leaking credentials when connecting to services

-Credentials in this GraphQL query are retrieved from an environment value, and never printed in the response, avoiding security risks:
+This GraphQL query retrieves credentials from an environment value, and avoids them ever getting printed in the response or logs, thus avoiding security risks:

 ```graphql
 query {